jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Widgets.md

 ## Widget labels and titles

-Widget labels are shown under the widget, and are read from the configured `title:` property of the jig.&#x20;
+Widget labels are shown under the widget, and are read from the configured `title:` property of the jig.

-1. To display a widget with no label use `title: ' '` in the jig.&#x20;
+1. To display a widget with no label use `title: ' '` in the jig.
 2. To display a label on the widget surface use the widget [titles]().

 ## Widget badging